 When and How to Tell Your Partner About Your Hirsutism

-We’ve been conditioned by the media to believe, that soft hairless skin is the ultimate beauty standard.
+We’ve been conditioned by the media to believe that soft, hairless skin is the ultimate beauty standard.
 These unrealistic ideals, which cause lots of people to struggle with their body image, are often talked about with regards to weight and figure.
 Plus-size is only slowly starting to make its way into the mainstream.
-While some progress is being made for curvy women, the hairy problems many women with hirsutism face, are usually not mentioned.
-Only few know about Hirsutism and PCOS, although both conditions affect many women and some men.
+While some progress is being made for curvy women, the hairy problems many women with hirsutism face are usually not mentioned.
+Only few know about Hirsutism and PCOS, although both conditions affect many women.

 Yes, talking to your significant other about your Hirsutism can indeed seem like a difficult conversation and many women take a long time until they have the courage to bring it up.
 I, too, have been in this situation.
 At the time I could have used some tips, so I’ve decided to write this post and offer some insights on what worked well for me.

 Why Is It So Difficult To Tell Your Partner About Your Hirsutism

 I have thought about this question quite a bit.
 Why is it so hard to bring up hirsutism in a new relationship?
 Afterall I wouldn’t have an issue telling my partner about birthmarks, scars or a condition like diabetes.
 So in theory talking about hirsutism shouldn’t be any different, right?!

 What I’ve concluded is that what keeps us from opening up is fear of rejection.
 And while it is a daunting feeling, the good news is that there are ways to overcome it.
 The video below is great, if you’re looking to gain some perspective.

 When To Tell Your Partner About Your Hirsutism